TeaWithStrangers/tws-on-rails/README.md

 # Load the schema
 rake db:schema:load

+# For prodution
+rake db:create_roles

+# For Development
-# Create roles that Cancan can use in development
+# Create some development data to play arond with
+# This includes creating roles
+# This will drop the database if it exists and create it again.
-rake db:dev:create_roles
+rake db:seed_dev
 ```

 # Environment Var Setup